winterreigndev/mevn-todolist/README.md

 ## Client

-This directory holds the NUXT application -- while the outside directory is the "server"
+The client directory holds the NUXT application -- while the outside directory is the "server"